-5. The report of the Scientific Committee should be completed and made available to all Commissioners and posted on the Commission's public web site by the opening date of the Annual Biennial Commission Meeting or Meeting of the Bureau or within 14 days of the conclusion of the Scientific Committee meeting, whichever is the sooner.
+5. The report of the Scientific Committee should be completed and made available to all Commissioners and posted on the Commission's public web site by the opening date of the Biennial Commission Meeting or within 14 days of the conclusion of the Scientific Committee meeting, whichever is the sooner.